+The Purisima Formation is composed of named aquifer and aquitard layers, where the Aromas Red Sands is considered a single aquifer unit, but has significant heterogeneities.
 Each of the principal aquifers and aquitards that occur in the Basin are discussed below.

-Aromas Red Sands Formation (Qa ~400 feet thick): The southeastern portion of the basin, generally beginning east of Valencia Creek, is identified as the Aromas Red Sands aquifer.
+Aromas Red Sands Formation (Qa ~400 feet thick): The southeastern portion of the Basin, generally beginning east of Valencia Creek, is identified as the Aromas Red Sands aquifer.
 The poorly consolidated Aromas Red Sands consist of interbedded fluvial, marine, and eolian sands with lenses of silt and clay.
 Consistent with this varied depositional history, the Formation contains significant heterogeneities.
 The Aromas Red Sands overlie the Purisima Formation in the hills and coastal terraces east and southeast of Aptos.
 LSCE (1987) subdivided the Aromas Red Sands into an upper and a lower unit within Pajaro Valley.
 A large portion of the upper zone may be unsaturated, especially where the water table is drawn down to near sea level.
 Johnson et al. (2004) estimates that the hydraulic conductivity of the Lower Aromas Red Sands ranges between 6 and 50 feet per day, and the hydraulic conductivity of the Upper Aromas Red Sands ranges between 3 and 40 feet per day.
+There is no identifiable stratigraphy and no continuous aquitard between the Aromas Red Sands and uppermost Purisima unit (the Purisima F-unit).